tbarn/new-website/posts/recruiting-your-first-developer-advocate-the-first-email.md

 title: "Recruiting your first Developer Advocate: The first email"
 date: 2021-03-11T03:24:20.018Z
 author: Taylor Barnett
-summary: Some thoughts on emails I've gotten about DevRel jobs
+summary: Some thoughts on emails I've gotten about DevRel jobs and what I want to see
 tags:
   - post
 main_image: /static/img/adam-solomon-whudozd5iyu-unsplash.jpg